ankitvad/tweety/README.md

 tweety
 ======
 PS: the name tweety, and the logo of the Bird is not used as a copyright infrinegment, it is<br>
 merely used for the love of tweety, and it being a cute bird.
-The site/design is merely a construction for education<br>
-purposes and won't be used for any monetization.
+The site/design is merely a construction for education purposes and won't be used for any monetization.

 (The image as well as the name is the rightful property of its respective owner and/or creator/artist)<br>